lambdamikel/picoram2090/README.md

 [**Dedicated to my late father, Rudolf Wessel (26.12.1929 - 15.10.2023).**](https://www.youtube.com/playlist?list=PLvdXKcHrGqhcdrr1Fnn6KJIw0YY-kwp3S)

-*R.I.P, Papa - I will always fondly remember the days following Christmas 1983 for which you and Mom got me the Microtronic, and we entered the dauntingly big "Lunar Lander" program together.
+*R.I.P, Papa - I will always fondly remember the days following Christmas 1983 (for which you and Mom got me the Microtronic) when we entered the dauntingly big "Lunar Lander" program together.
 In loving memory!*